denis-stepanov/advent/README.md

 ### Capturing a TV Web Cast

-The instructions below are for Fedora.
+Instructions below are for Fedora.
 I do not have an equivalent for Raspbian, because I use Raspberry Pi to capture from a real TV rather than from Web.

-Note that depending on your TV feed provider, live sound capturing might be considered as breaking of ToS.
-Actually, AdVent will not record anything, but just listen to a live feed the same way a person listens.
+Note that depending on your TV feed provider, live sound capturing might be considered as violation of provider's ToS.
+As a matter of fact, AdVent is not recording anything, but just listens to a live feed the same way a person would listen.
 To do this, we make use of PulseAudio "monitor" function, which allows using an audio output ("sink") as a source for another application.

 #### PulseAudio Setup